antarctica/bas-base-images/README.md

 packer build -var 'release_version=[version]' `definitions/[template].json
 ```

+The `release_version` variable should be set to the date of building, in the form `YYYY-MM-DD`.
 E.g.

 ```
 packer build -var 'release_version=2001-01-20' `definitions/antarctica-centos7.json
 ```

-The `release_version` variable should be set to the date of building, in the form `YYYY-MM-DD`.
-E.g. `2001-01-20`.

 Packer will build base images for each supported [Provider](#supported-providers) in parallel.
 It will apply any
 [Customisations](#customisations) relevant to each template/provider and prepare it for [Deployment](#deployment).

-The first time you build a template it will take longer as Packer needs to download the installation ISO for the OS.
+**Note:** The first time you build a template it will take longer as Packer needs to download the installation ISO for
+the OS.

 ## Deployment